nextpart/pulumi-powerdns-native/sdk/python/README.md

 # Pulumi PowerDNS Native Provider

 This repository is a contains a pulumi native provider for the PowerDNS Authoritative Nameserver.
 This allow the creation of zones and records.

+> **NOTE:** This provider is experimental.
+Not save for production use.

 ## Installing